MhlMgs/Backend_IcebergCRX/README.md

 - The **Virutal Filling Plant**, in turn, consists of three components contained in one Docker container:
     - a simulation of a [Digital Twin](./src) which is tailored to the needs of the cyber range scenario.
 It is implemented with [MiniCPS](https://github.com/scy-phy/minicps), an academic framework for simulating cyber-physical systems which builds upon [Mininet](http://mininet.org).
-    - simulated attacks based on two common tools used for cyberattacks: [Ettercap](https://www.ettercap-project.org/) and [hping](http://www.hping.org/).
+    - simulated MITM attacks based on [Ettercap](https://www.ettercap-project.org/)
     - an Intrusion Dectection System (IDS) implemented with [Scapy](https://scapy.net/).
 - The **SIEM-based SOC** system is realized with [Dsiem](https://www.dsiem.org/), which builds upon [Filebeat, Elasticsearch, Logstash and Kibana](https://www.elastic.co/). and comprises five Docker containers.